MicrosoftDocs/windows-dev-docs/hub/apps/winui/index.md

 >
 > Please use the [WinUI GitHub repo](https://github.com/microsoft/microsoft-ui-xaml) to provide feedback and log suggestions and issues.

-Please note that the Universal Windows Platform contains more than just the XAML framework.
-Features such as application and security models, media pipeline, Xbox and Windows 10 and later shell integration, and compatibility with a broad variety of devices will continue to be developed and supported.

 > [!NOTE]
 > The Windows App SDK was previously called **Project Reunion**, which was a temporary code name.
 Some assets such as the VSIX extension and NuGet packages still use the code name, but these files will be renamed in a future release.
 Most of the documentation now uses the name **Windows App SDK** except when referring to a specific release or asset that still uses the previous code name.